steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

         nginx
             https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04\

+            VirtualBox
                 Configure the VirtualBox VM to use <Bridged Networking>.
                 Find VM IP address using ifconfig.
                 If on an external network:
                 Add an entry to the hosts file.
                     C:\Windows\System32\drivers\etc\hosts
                     10.1.10.70 mrvm.com

             Use Firewall on the VM to open port 80.